 Breaking the News

-Unless your child is an infant, you’re going to have to discuss the upcoming move with your kids.
+Unless your child is an infant, you’re going to have to have a family meeting about the upcoming move with your kids.
 But there’s a right way and a wrong way to break the news about moving.

 1. DON’T Wait Until Last Minute

 As the adult, you likely came to terms with the idea of moving long before you called a realtor.
-So imagine if you were given notice that you had two months to leave your home without any warning.
+So imagine if you are a young kid given notice that you had two months to leave your home without any warning.

 2. DO Tell Them Why You’re Moving

 Whether it’s a divorce or a new job opportunity, give as much detail as possible about the reasons you have for moving to a new home.
 Then explain the reasons behind the reasons.

 Keep the conversation kid friendly, of course, and listen to their input with respect.